 This certificate is open to interested students.
-New students are required to take College placement tests at the time of entry.
+Students are required to satisfy placement at the time of admission.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of their certificate.
-Students earning an A.A. degree in the CollegeÕs EducationÑEarly Childhood (Birth-4th) program must take ED 105: Foundations of Early Childhood Education before enrolling in ED 230.
+Students earning an A.A. degree in the College's Education-Early Childhood (Birth-4th) program must take ED 105: Foundations of Early Childhood Education before enrolling in ED 230\.